Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/DeepMind - Blog/Using JAX to accelerate our research.md

 ---
-title: Using JAX to accelerate our research
+title: 'Using JAX to accelerate our research'
 categories:
     - 新媒体
     - DeepMind - Blog